-Step 1: Within five business days all reports of alleged nonacademic student Standards of Conduct violations must be submitted to the Executive Dean for Student Services and Enrollment, E 129, or designee.
+Step 1: Within five business days all reports of alleged nonacademic student Standards of Conduct violations must be submitted to the Executive Dean of Student Services, E129, or designee.
 The complaint should be a brief written statement providing a summary of the facts deemed to constitute a violation.

-Step 2: The Executive Dean for Student Services and Enrollment, or designee, within five business days will notify the student of the grievance.
+Step 2: The Executive Dean of Student Services, or designee, within five business days will notify the student of the grievance.

-Step 3: The Executive Dean for Student Services and Enrollment, or designee, shall review any reported student misconduct and shall give the student the opportunity to present his or her personal version of the incident or occurrence before determining a resolution or imposing discipline.
+Step 3: The Executive Dean for Student Services, or designee, shall review any reported student misconduct and shall give the student the opportunity to present his or her personal version of the incident or occurrence before determining a resolution or imposing discipline.
 The Dean shall state the resolution in writing.
 If the student fails to schedule and/or attend the conference with the Executive Dean for Student Services and Enrollment, or designee, the Dean will proceed with the deposition based on the review of the available information.